andrekovac/PhotoFavorite/docs/setup.md

 **4. IDE / Editor**

-You should install an IDE or a text editor with JavaScript support.
-We recommend WebStorm as commercial option (<https://www.jetbrains.com/webstorm/>) or Visual Studio Code (<https://code.visualstudio.com/>) as free open-source option.
+Install an IDE or editor.
+Recommendations:

+- [Visual Studio Code](https://code.visualstudio.com/) is a great free and open-source option.
+  - In this case install the `React Native Tools` and `vscode-styled-components` extensions.
+- [WebStorm](https://www.jetbrains.com/webstorm/) is a commercial option.

 ### Test run of a basic Expo App